 So come take the tour!
 The entry is the first spot you see, after changing the decor several times, I realized that what we needed was a pop of color on the front door at the end of the long hallway leading to our front door.
 I also made over the console to look like its pricier twin, you can see that here.

 One of the first spaces I pulled into shape was my home office, since I spend so much time in here I needed a space that felt organized and comfortable.
-Recently, it seems my husband is using this space to take conference calls and I am instead working from the couch (with my dog and the fireplace!) so this room may soon get an overhaul to make it more unisex.
-Time will tell, he doesn’t seem to care too much about the decor but we may decide to make the space work more for him, sad as I’d be to lose my blush accents.
+However, now that everyone is working from home more, my husband is using this space to take conference calls and I am instead working in our upstairs loft.
+Here is a look at the office now that we made it work for him.

 I have some projects going on in our dining room over the next few months so I am not sure this room is ready for a full “reveal” just yet.
 I have been getting prices on getting a wall extended so we can move our antique cabinet away from the window.
 I did add a sparkly chandelier before the holidays, and I love the touch of glam now but I still need to photograph the room with it.
 This room is far from done, but it served its purpose well at the holidays.

 I also added this gray console for some extra storage last winter, it was a lucky HomeGoods find.

 I shared the plans for our living room including new floors and couches, here it is with all the new updates.

 See more of our Living Room in our Spring Home Tour HERE.

 The gray velvet chairs are also a new edition, as are the custom window treatments in a fabric I designed myself.
 I still need to nail down a paint color in here, that’s another project on the to-do list this spring.